Posts tagged wotlk

 And, lastly, prepare to enjoy yourself, but don’t forget you might meet some frustration along the way.

-The title of this article is meant to be facetious.
 I understand Blizzard shouldn’t rush the release of a patch as complex and game changing as 3.0.
 There are still many elements of the expansion’s design that have yet to be fully considered and refined.
 But the release 3.0 is impending, this much we know given Eyonix’s statement from over a week ago.

 With the release of Wrath of the Lich King approaching, we wanted to provide you with some important information.
 In preparation for the expansion, we will be issuing a new content patch in the coming weeks.
 Much like the patch made available shortly before The Burning Crusade’s release, this content patch is designed to bridge current game content with that of the expansion and will contain some exciting changes and additions.